Posted: 05/26/11 | May 26th, 2011

 That’s when the bickering started.

 We snapped at each other about the best way to reach our guesthouse, what guesthouse we were going to stay at, and how long we would be staying there.
 We bickered the whole time until we found a place to stay.
 As soon as we were in our room, things got worse.
 The fighting eventually escalated until I went for a walk and Elise had a sleep.

 When I came back from my walk, the fight started again.
 This time it was about how I never put my toothbrush or contact lens solution in the right spot and how Elise can never remember where she keeps things in her backpack.

 The fight continued for another several minutes, and we began to pick on issues totally unrelated to the original topic.
 When does a fight ever stay on topic anyway?
 You always end up fighting about irrelevant issues.
 You say things you’ll regret later and don’t even really mean in the first place.

-With tears in Elise’s eyes and myself so exhausted by the whole argument, it was at that point we had to make a choice.
-Either continue fighting or come to our senses.
+With tears in Elise’s eyes and I so exhausted by the whole argument, we had to make a choice: either continue fighting or come to our senses.

 I told Elise we both needed to calm down and look at what we were fighting about.
 What was the root of the argument?
 Nothing but a bumpy bus ride.